Lathe Cut Vinyl Records

 Our standard center label format is 3.5 inches.

-Submit artwork as a full 3.5-inch circle.
+Submit artwork with a transparent background as a full 3.5-inch circle.
 Do not add the spindle hole to the design.

 Keep important text and artwork away from the center area for best results.